-- 78. By 'governing documents' we mean the documents that describe any of your objectives or values, your powers, who has a role in decision-making within your provider, how you take decisions on how to carry out your functions and how you monitor the exercise of those functions. - 79.
-Depending on your legal form, your governing documents may include a Royal Charter, statutes and ordinances, memorandum and articles of association, or instruments of government and/or a trust deed or deeds. - 80.
-Unless you are a very small provider, governing documents are also likely to include documents such as schemes of delegation, terms of reference of committees to which significant functions have been delegated, policies on matters such as management of conflicts of interest, support for freedom of speech or academic freedom, and/or member/shareholder agreements where these may influence your operation. - 81.
-You must submit copies of any governing document to which you refer in your self-assessment as part of your application.

-- 82. The public interest governance principles are set out in Annex B of the OfS's regulatory framework.21 - 83.
-By 'management and governance arrangements' we mean how your organisation implements its governing documents in practice. - 84.
-In assessing whether arrangements are 'adequate', we will seek to determine if the procedures in place are designed appropriately, and in assessing whether the arrangements are 'effective', we will consider whether these are operating properly. - 85.
-By 'self-assessment' we mean your own evaluation of how your organisation meets the conditions, how you have reached this conclusion, and the evidence you are using to make this assessment. - 86.
-With your self-assessment and governing documents, you may also submit additional supporting evidence (for example, governance structure charts), where this will help us to understand your management and governance arrangements. - 87.
-Your self-assessment should include: - a.
-An assessment of how your governing documents uphold the public interest governance principles that are relevant to you and the category of registration you are seeking. - b.
-A brief description of your management and governance arrangements and why you think these are appropriate for the size and complexity of your organisation. - c.
-An assessment of the extent to which management and governance arrangements are adequate and effective. - 88.
-If you are a further education college or a sixth form college, your self-assessment only needs to address the management and governance arrangements for your higher education provision. - 89.
-If you use a particular governance code and this code is, in your judgement, consistent with some or all the public interest governance principles, your self-assessment could refer to how you have formally adopted that code and ensure ongoing compliance with it.
-However, we do not require you to use any governance code if you do not wish to do so.
-Your self-assessment should clearly set out: - a.
-Which elements of the governance code you consider to be relevant to which of the public interest governance principles. - b.
-Any elements of the governance code you have not adopted and the reasons for this (for example, due to the size or complexity of your provider).
+- 76. By 'governing documents' we mean the documents that describe any of your objectives or values, your powers, who has a role in decision-making within your provider, how you take decisions on how to carry out your functions and how you monitor the exercise of those functions. - 77.
+Depending on your legal form, your governing documents may include a Royal Charter, statutes and ordinances, memorandum and articles of association, or instruments of government and/or a trust deed or deeds. - 78.
+Unless you are a very small provider, governing documents are also likely to include documents such as schemes of delegation, terms of reference of committees to which significant functions have been delegated, policies on matters such as management of conflicts of interest, support for freedom of speech or academic freedom, and/or member/shareholder agreements where these may influence your operation. - 79.
+You must submit copies of any governing document to which you refer in your selfassessment as part of your application. - 80.
+The public interest governance principles are set out in Annex B of the OfS's regulatory framework.24 - 81.
+By 'management and governance arrangements' we mean how your organisation implements its governing documents in practice. - 82.
+In assessing whether arrangements are 'adequate', we will seek to determine if the procedures in place are designed appropriately, and in assessing whether the arrangements are 'effective', we will consider whether these are operating properly. - 83.
+By 'self-assessment' we mean your own evaluation of how your organisation meets the conditions, how you have reached this conclusion, and the evidence you are using to make this assessment. - 84.
+With your self-assessment and governing documents, you may also submit additional supporting evidence (for example, governance structure charts), where this will help us to understand your management and governance arrangements. - 85.
+Your self-assessment should include:

-21 See www.officeforstudents.org.uk/advice-and-guidance/regulation/the-regulatory-framework-for-higher-education-in-england/.
+24 See www.officeforstudents.org.uk/advice-and-guidance/regulation/the-regulatory-framework-for-higher-education-in-england/.